feathersdev/website/content/blog/posts/2025-11-16-lofi-feathers.md

 We are really interested in the local-first software approach because it makes developing small apps and adding simple features or offline functionality to existing applications much easier than in current "full stack" development.

 However, most current authentication solutions rely on a central server and are not particularly local-first or offline friendly.
-Throughout this year we have also been working on refining and improving our authentication solution that makes local-first a priority and can also be quickly embedded in a traditional application with a web component.
+Throughout this year we have also been working on refining and improving our authentication solution that makes local-first a priority and can also be quickly embedded in a traditional application.
 We are looking for beta testers for early in 2026.
 Subscribe to our newsletter below to stay in the loop!

 ---